Eka Yoga Institute

 As a Yoga Therapist, she teaches her students how to incorporate realistic yoga programs in their daily life, dealing with all sorts of health conditions or simply giving them tools to stay fit.

 For the past several years she has also coached executives and athletes to help them cope with physical, mental and emotional stresses.
 Her experience brings her referrals by word of mouth and from the medical community.
 Valerie was twice assistant senior teacher at the former annual KHYF Global Yoga Summit in Austria.

-She has lectured for various schools and organisations in Singapore such as the Singapore Air Force, the Singapore American School, and more recently True Yoga and Touch the Toes.
+She lectured for various schools and organisations in Singapore such as the Singapore Air Force, the Singapore American School, True Yoga and Touch the Toes.
 She is registered with Yoga Alliance at the most senior level E-RYT500, and with Yoga Australia as a level 3 Senior Teacher.
 She provides continuing education programs registered with Yoga Alliance and (soon!) with Yoga Australia.

-In March 2012, the book Liberating Isolation: the Yoga-Sūtra of Patañjali (Frans Moors) was translated into English by Valerie and published in India.
+In March 2012, she translated the book Liberating Isolation: the Yoga-Sūtra of Patañjali (Frans Moors), which was published in India.
 She occasionally contributes articles to yoga magazines in the region.